 In front of her, gleaming in the moonlight, was the nose cone of a spaceship.

 It looked very much like what remained of the Benevolence.
-The command center hadn’t been intended to break away from the crew quarters in that model of ship; the defect was unintentionally discovered during the war, when the Coalition’s research and exploration-model ships had been repurposed for less peaceful missions.
+The command center hadn’t been intended to break away from the crew quarters in that model of ship; the defect was unintentionally discovered during the Coalition’s messy disintegration, when research and exploration-model ships had been repurposed for less peaceful missions against former allies.
 The cone had landed hard, gouging a long hole in the rock behind it, but when it had come to rest at least some of it had been intact.

 Sera looked up, back at the cliff she had just fallen down.
 She could see the beam of a high-powered flashlight cutting through the darkness, searching for her.